cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Nexus Media is more than a company; it is a force that shapes the way individuals and societies view the world.
-Through its control of information, innovation in technology and strategic manoeuvring, Nexus Media continues to dictate the flow of news, entertainment, and data across the galaxy.
+Through its control of information, innovation in technology, and strategic manoeuvring, Nexus Media continues to dictate the flow of news, entertainment, and data across the galaxy.
 Standing on the brink of breakthroughs in virtual reality and neural interfaces, Nexus Media\'s influence is poised to